 As with the affiliative style, it works well when things are on an even keel, your staff are experienced and know their jobs and there is no crisis to trip you up.
 It works less well when staff are not co-ordinated or when a problem arises and clear direction is required.

-As a pacesetter you have extremely high standards and expect staff to adhere to them, to follow your example.
-It’s great when people are already competent, motivated and know what they’re doing.
-It is less effective when employees need developing and can lead to some feeling like they are inadequate.
+It’s great when teams are already motivated and know what they’re doing.
+It's less effective when employees need developing and can lead to some feeling inadequate or even left behind.

-You may identify with one particular management style more than others but you don’t have to stick to just one management style.
-Ask yourself which one best suits your leadership style but also consider what style best suits your staff members.
-Some will function better under a directive style, others will thrive with a coaching approach.
+You might identify with one particular management style more than others but you don’t have to stick to just one.
+Ask yourself which one best suits your leadership style - but also consider what style best suits your team.